Types of Invoice Discounting

 Payroll Finance

-this term is normally applied to a specialist service used by many recruitment companies.
+This term is normally applied to a specialist service used by many recruitment companies.
 Payroll finance facilities combine funding against invoices with a payroll management service to outsource your payroll paperwork (production of wage slips, P60s etc.).

 Islamic Invoice Discounting